UKHomeOffice/dq-oag-sftp-python/README.md

 # dq-oag-sftp-python

-A collection of Docker containers and RDS instance running a data pipeline.
+A Docker container running a data pipeline.
 Tasks include:
 - SFTP LIST and check against a table in RDS PostgreSQL, add if required
 - SFTP GET from a remote SFTP server